Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 We define $M' = \{tbr, \ell b, \emptyset \}$. \end{enumerate}

-\begin{claim} The pathwidth of the graph is $k+\O(1)$. \end{claim} \begin{claimproof} We use a mixed search strategy to clean the graph from left to right.
-For this we place searchers on the vertices $J_1^j$ for all $j$ and clean the monotonicity gadgets going from top to bottom.
+\begin{claim} The pathwidth of the final graph is $k+\O(1)$. \end{claim} \begin{claimproof} We use a mixed search strategy to clean the graph from left to right.
+For this we place searchers on the vertices $J_1^j$, for all $j$, and clean the monotonicity gadgets going from top to bottom.

 The remaining graph is cleaned in $m$ rounds.
 For the $j$th round we clean the gadgets $G_i^j$ from top to bottom.
-Before cleaning each $G_i^j$ we place one searcher on the simple vertex on $J_i^{j+1}$ and afterward we remove the searcher from $J_i^{j-1}$.
-Then we continue with the next row until all $G_i^j$ are cleaned and we proceed to the $j+1$th round. \end{claimproof} For the correctness of the final construction it suffices to show that the gadget $G_i^j$ together with vertex $J_i^j$ satisfy all properties of $F_i^j$.
-For this we first observe that the fourth stage of $G_i^j$ ensures property (1) of $F_i^j$.
+Before cleaning each $G_i^j$ we place one searcher on $J_i^{j+1}$ and afterwards we remove the searcher from $J_i^{j}$.
+Then, we continue with the next row until all $G_i^j$ are cleaned and we proceed to the $j+1$th round. \end{claimproof} For the correctness of the final construction it remains to show that the gadget $G_i^j$ together with vertex $J_i^j$ satisfy all properties of $F_i^j$.
+For this we observe that the fourth stage of $G_i^j$ ensures property (1) of $F_i^j$.
 The third stage ensures the third property and the first and second stage together with $J_i^j$ ensure property (2) by the choice of the weights.